-A Bachelor of Arts degree with a major in English, Literature concentration requires 44 semester hours.
+A Bachelor of Arts degree with a major in English, Literature concentration, requires 44 semester hours.

-A Bachelor of Arts degree with a major in English, Creative Writing concentration requires 44 semester hours.
+A Bachelor of Arts degree with a major in English, Creative Writing concentration, requires 44 semester hours.

-A Bachelor of Arts degree with a major in English, Professional Writing and Rhetoric concentration requires 48 semester hours.
+A Bachelor of Arts degree with a major in English, Teaching Licensure concentration, requires 83 semester hours.